francescoo22/masters-thesis/chapters/1-Introduction.typ

 @kt-ann-intro provides an overview of the annotation system.
 Specifically, the `@Unique` annotation ensures that a reference is not aliased, while the `@Borrowed` annotation guarantees that a function does not create new aliases for a reference.
 The example also demonstrates how the problematic function call presented in @intro-comp is disallowed by the annotation system, as `x` and `y` would be aliased when the function `f` requires them to be unique.

-The thesis finally shows how aligning Kotlin’s memory model with Viper’s, using the proposed annotation system, enhances the encoding process performed by the plugin.
+The thesis finally shows how aligning Kotlin’s memory model with Viper’s, using the proposed annotation system, enhances the encoding process performed by SnaKt.

 #figure(
   caption: "Kotlin code with annotations for aliasing control",